Photo 117788060 © Lovelyday12 | Dreamstime.com

 The tool check is another ritual that people might skip to “save time.”
 They might get away with this for years or even decades, until a “freak accident” occurs when there’s a metallic path between two phases at the time power is restored.

 It’s not enough that you don’t skip these safety check rituals.
 You should also do them the same way every time.
 If you vary a safety check ritual, you introduce the potential for error.
 If you always do your voltage check the same way, you don’t have that extra error factor working against you.
-Tool count, do the same thing.
+For tool count, do the same thing.

-Don’t be there.
 Going back to the motor example, what if Tim and Brad had been joined by Gary?
 He’d have been a person who didn’t have to be there for that job to get done.
 Had Tim and Brad been “qualified persons” and thus correctly used the correct lifting device, then nobody would have “been there” on the business end of the lifting device.

 Once the lifting device acquires the load, human hands and feet have no business being near the load.
 A similar thing applies when setting the new motor in place.
 Tim could have used a metal bar or similar tool to nudge the motor an inch or so this way or that, but there was no reason for his foot to be under the motor.
 And he should have stood well away until the motor was almost done being lowered onto its base.